salt-die/Snippets/README.md

 * setch.py is a class that implements sets with choice -- no need to convert your set to a list beforehand

+* combinations.py is a numpy implementation of itertools.combinations